-Often, a dentist is the first person to find this type of cancer during a routine examination.
 People with oral or oropharyngeal cancer may experience the following symptoms or signs.
 Sometimes, people with oral or oropharyngeal cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.
+Often, a dentist is the first person to find this type of cancer during a routine examination.

-- Sore in the mouth or on the lip that does not heal (the most common symptom)
+- Sore in the mouth or on the lip that does not heal; this is the most common symptom

 - Red or white patch on the gums, tongue, tonsil, or lining of the mouth